 Blood tests aren’t usually required at your initial appointment, but it will depend on your particular situation and medical history.
 You will have the chance to discuss this fully.
-Should you require blood tests, or any other investigation, these can be organised via onward private referral.
+Should you require blood tests, or any other investigation, these can be organised at the clinic or via onward private referral.

 Do you offer insertion of the Mirena IUS and/or hormone implants?

 Why is payment required in advance?

 Payment is taken at the time of booking (if booked online) or due 2 weeks prior to your appointment if paying via BACS or ‘phone).
 This is to confirm your consultation and to reduce the risk of “no-shows”.
 Unfortunately, whilst the vast majority of patients have every intention of attending the appointment they have booked, “no-shows” do occur from time to time leading to wasted clinical time.
 This also has a knock-on effect on other patients who could have been seen sooner with prior notice.

 If you would prefer to make payment over the phone or via BACS transfer, rather than online via credit card, please contact the clinic on 01353 469 008 to arrange prior to booking.

 I need to cancel/rearrange a consultation.
 How can I do this?